 Hard to take pictures and while we could see for miles and miles, all the photos are smoky and hazy, so it doesn’t make for good panoramic images.
 It was interesting, glad I did, but wouldn’t do it again.
 No one with asthma or breathing problems should get anywhere near this place and one guy got a massive migraine and suffered all the way back.

-When we arrived back to the port, Guillermo informed us that we were now brothers and sisters and the new Nicaraguan warriors, sent out into the world to tell people what we found and to encourage others to come and see.
-And I say to you, go and see….
+When we arrived back at the port, Guillermo informed us that we were now brothers and sisters and the new Nicaraguan warriors, sent out into the world to tell people what we found and to encourage others to come and see.
+And I say to you, go and see…